In Praise of the Harrington Jacket (And 10 to Buy This Spring)

 Polo Ralph Lauren Cotton Twill Jacket

 It’s only natural that a brand as classic as Ralph Lauren would throw their hat into the Harrington game, and they did not disappoint.
-While it comes in other, more subtle colors (like gray, tan and navy) with a silhouette so streamlined, there’s no harm in going for a shade that’s a little more conspicuous, like Sistine Blue.
+While it comes in other, more subtle colors (like grey, tan and navy) with a silhouette so streamlined, there’s no harm in going for a shade that’s a little more conspicuous, like Sistine Blue.

-Everlane The Modern Harrington Jacket
+Everlane The Everyday Jacket

 Baracuta The G9 Harrington Jacket